Shaphalovy/Shaphalovy/README.md

-- 👋 Hi, I’m @Shaphalovy
+- 👋 Hi, I’m @Shaphalovy Sabir
-- 👀 I’m interested in ...
+- 👀 I’m interested in Coding & Gaming
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Flutter!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with a reputate IT Company
-- 📫 How to reach me ...
+- 📫 How to reach me > send an email to paholoby@gmail.com

 <!---
 Shaphalovy/Shaphalovy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.